 - Next, measure 18.5 by 18.5 feet on an area on the field where the spray will be applied.
 Measure the time it takes to cover that area uniformly by spraying with your wand gently from side to side.
 Do this step twice and get the average time.

 - Then, with a constant spray pressure, spray into a container for the time you just calculated.
 Measure the number of fluid ounces collected in the container.
 This will be the number of fluid ounces that is equal to the number of gallons per acre that the sprayer will deliver.
 For a sample computation, if you have collected 5 fluid ounces of water in the container, then the sprayer will apply an herbicide solution at a rate of 5 gallons per acre.

 These are the basic steps in calibrating your backpack sprayer.
 Simply follow these steps to make sure that your backpack sprayer will apply consistent spraying for your herbicide to be more effective.

-Overall, the best backpack sprayer for home or commercial use is the D.B.
-Smith's Field King No Leak Pump Backpack Sprayer.
+Overall, the best commercial backpack sprayer for home or commercial use is the D.B.
+Smith’s Field King No Leak Pump Backpack Sprayer.
 This is the best backpack sprayer because of its proven durability and versatility.
 Though it is more expensive than other backpack sprayers, investing in the best backpack sprayer is a great choice since with proper care, it can go a long way.
-The fact that it has a lockable trigger for continuous spraying, which is comfortable and easy-to-use, makes it the best backpack sprayer of 2017.
+The fact that it has a lockable trigger for continuous spraying, which is comfortable and easy-to-use, makes it the best backpack sprayer.

-Hope that this article helped you in choosing the best backpack sprayer for you.
+Hope that this article helped you in choosing the best commercial backpack sprayer for you.
 Thank you for reading and share it with others that might need some help in deciding what backpack sprayer to purchase.
 Have a great day!